computational-expression/activity06/README.md

 - Use parameters to make functions flexible and reusable

 ## Overview
-In this activity, you will take your Lab 5 Smart Home Status Monitor code and **refactor** it using functions.
+In this activity, you will take Lab 5 Smart Home Status Monitor code and **refactor** it using functions.
 Refactoring means restructuring existing code to improve its organization without changing what it does.

+## Code Options
+You can use either:
+- **Your own Lab 5 implementation** (copy your `main.py` from Lab 5)
+- **The provided solution** (`src/lab5_solution.py` in this folder)

 ## Why Refactor with Functions?

-Your Lab 5 code probably had everything in one large `main()` function.
+The Lab 5 code has everything in one large `main()` function.
 While this works, it can be improved by:

 - **Breaking down complex tasks** into smaller, focused functions
 - **Reducing repetition** by reusing code through function calls